Cheltenham Festival Tips

 Money back specials will refund your stake, typically as a risk free bet, if certain pre-race conditions are met during a race - for example the starting favourite winning the race.

-Some bookies will offer money back specials on selected races every day of the festival.
 Others will run a single special throughout the festival that covers a wider selection of races.

 Money back specials can be invaluable as they give you a chance to win your money back even if you lose your races.